How to buy property in Turkey using cryptocurrency?

 The Turkish government views Bitcoin with skepticism, with many ministers not believing that cryptocurrencies have any part to play in future global trade.
 In 2013, Turkey announced that Bitcoin was not considered a currency, and the country’s Economy Minister has deemed it a “pyramid scheme.”

-However, as more and more Turks begin trading in Bitcoin - 42,600 at the close of 2017, up from 9110 in May - and business from cafes to clinics begin accepting the currency, it’s likely the government will likely be forced to take Bitcoin seriously.
+However, as more and more Turks begin trading in Bitcoin, it’s likely the government will likely be forced to take Bitcoin seriously.
 Taxation is a big question mark, but first the government needs to decide whether Bitcoin is a commodity, or a currency.

 “There is concern among buyers about Bitcoin’s lack of regulation, and a lack of understanding about Bitcoin taxation,” says Deggin.
-“While the government decides how it will tackle cryptocurrency, we’re treating Bitcoin purchases the same way as purchases made in lira, euros or dollars.
-So when the bitcoin transfer reaches our account, we convert it to Turkish lira using that day’s exchange rate, and pay taxes just as we would usually.
-This means purchases remain safe and above board.”
+“While the government decides how it will tackle cryptocurrency, we’re treating Bitcoin purchases the same way as purchases made in lira, euros or dollars.”

 This is a selection of the properties we have available for Bitcoin purchase.
 Please contact us if you have any questions.